EchterAlsFake/PySide6-to-Android/README.md

 Android devices can have one of the four architectures: `armv7`, `aarch64`, `x86_64`, `i686`.
 You should compile your application for all four of these.
-This involves using the official `pyside6-android-deploy` tool, which will automatically sets everything up.
+This involves using the official `pyside6-android-deploy` tool, which will automatically set everything up.

 ## Downloading the Android wheels